-Course Format: Students will take an Initial Knowledge Check to determine what material they already know and what material they are ready to learn.
-Students will earn credit for any topics mastered in this initial assessment.
+Course Format: During the first week of class, students must take an Initial Knowledge Check proctored at one of the College's Assessment Centers to determine what material they already know and what material they are ready to learn.
+Students will be given credit for any topics mastered in this initial assessment.
 Each week, at least two homework assignments will be due and every student is required to complete a certain new number of topics.
-Tests will use adaptive technology and be given in the classroom.
+Tests will use adaptive technology.
+Some will be taken at home while others must be proctored in one of the Assessment Centers.
 Students can accelerate the pace of this course.